joonarafael/visualpathfinder/documentation/user_manual.md

 A compact text-window is located right below the map preview window.
 It describes the exact details of the current map, including e.g. width, height, and amount of traversable path tiles.

 After the algorithms have been run, it will also inform the locations of the randomly generated start point and end point.
-It will also display the the straight line distance between the start and end points.
-This could be useful to estimate the algorithm run times and overall performance.
+It will also display the straight line distance between the start and end point.
+This could be some useful information to help estimate the algorithm run times and overall performance.

 ### Control Bar